Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Method

-\item E is a variable $\in$ (0, $E_{max}$], where $E_{max}>1$.
-As findings in \cite{wu2018thinking}, cinematographic emotions can be classified into tense or relaxed.
-Here $E<1$ indicates that the actor performs a relaxed emotion, with smaller values for higher levels of relaxation.
-Conversely, if $E>1$, the larger values the higher levels of tension.
+\item E $\in$ (0, $E_{max}$] and $E_{max}>1$.
+Following \cite{wu2018thinking}, we categorize actor emotion into tense or relaxed, where $E<1$ indicates a relaxed emotion, with lower values for greater relaxation, while $E>1$ denotes tension, the higher the tenser the emotion.